-A detailed description of sea turtles, along with the full analyses of the potential impacts of routine activities, accidental events, and cumulative impacts associated with the WPA proposed action, are presented in Chapter 4.1.1.12 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.12 of the WPA 233/CPA 231 Supplemental EIS, WPA 238/246/248 Supplemental EIS, and WPA 246/248 Supplemental EIS.
-An additional analysis of reasonably foreseeable cumulative impacts can be found in Appendix D of the WPA 238/246/248 Supplemental EIS.
-The following information is a summary of the resource description and impact analysis incorporated from the prior 2012-2017 Gulf of Mexico EISs.
-Any new information that has become available since those NEPA documents were published is presented below.
+A detailed description of sea turtles, along with the full analyses of the potential impacts of routine activities and accidental events associated with a WPA proposed action, are presented in Chapters 4.1.1.12.1, 4.1.1.12.2, and 4.1.1.12.3 of the 2012-2017 WPA/CPA Multisale EIS, and updated information is provided in Chapter 4.1.1.12 of the WPA 233/CPA 231 Supplemental EIS and WPA 238/246/248 Supplemental EIS.
+A WPA proposed action's incremental contribution to the cumulative impacts is presented in Chapter 4.1.1.12.4 of the 2012-2017 WPA/CPA Multisale EIS, Chapter 4.1.1.12 of the WPA 233/CPA 231 Supplemental EIS, and Appendix D of the WPA 238/246/248 Supplemental EIS.
+The following information is a summary of the resource description and impact analysis incorporated from the 2012-2017 WPA/CPA Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS.
+Any new information that has become available since those documents were published is presented below.

 In order to minimize potential interactions and impacts to sea turtles, operators are required to follow all applicable lease stipulations and regulations, as clarified by NTLs.
-The operator's reaffirmed compliance with NTL 2012-JOINT-G01 ("Vessel-Strike Avoidance and Injured/Dead Protected Species Reporting") and NTL 2012-BSEE-G01 ("Marine Trash and Debris Awareness Elimination"), as well as the limited scope, timing, and geographic location of the WPA proposed action, would result in negligible effects from the WPA proposed action on sea turtles.
+The operator's reaffirmed compliance with NTL 2012-JOINT-G01 ("Vessel-Strike Avoidance and Injured/Dead Protected Species Reporting") and NTL 2012-BSEE-G01 ("Marine Trash and Debris Awareness Elimination"), as well as the limited scope, timing, and geographic location of a WPA proposed action, would result in negligible effects from a WPA proposed action on sea turtles.
 In addition, NTL 2012-JOINT-G02, "Implementation of Seismic Survey Mitigation Measures and Protected Species Observer Program," minimizes the potential of harm from seismic operations to sea turtles and marine mammals; these mitigating measures include onboard observers, airgun shut-downs for whales in the exclusion zone, ramp-up procedures, the use of a minimum sound source, and delayed use of explosives when turtles or marine mammals are observed in the exclusion zone.